math-comp/ssr-manual/README.md

+*This document is now a chapter in the Reference Manual of the Coq Proof Assistant.
+ The present repository is not updated anymore.*

 ### A Small Scale Reflection Extension for the Coq system

 This is the user manual of SSReflect, a set of extensions to the proof